-All city employees who are considering retirement must contact Senior Human Resources Specialist Cheryl Gallagher in the Human Resources Office to commence the retirement process.
+All city employees who are considering retirement must contact the Senior Human Resources Manager to commence the retirement process.
 The employee will need to complete several forms to start the retirement process, which will take approximately one (1) hour.
 All completed forms must be received by GMA's office no later than the 5th of the month prior to the employee's retirement date.
 If the exiting employee elects direct deposit, his/her retirement funds will be deposited directly into the retiree's bank account; otherwise, a check will be mailed to the retiree's residence.
 If the retiree has served any time in the military service, the submission of a DD-214 will be required.

 Thinking about retiring... here are a few things to think about:

-- All paperwork must be to the retirement agency one (1) month prior to the employee's date of retirement.
+- All paperwork must be to the retirement agency at least one (1) month prior to the employee's date of retirement.

 - Once you select a beneficiary, the selection may not be changed once an employee retires.

-- Military Service – an employee must have worked with the City for at least twenty (20) years; then, up to four (4) years of service may be added for military time.
+- Military Service – once an employee has worked with the City for at least twenty (20) years, up to four (4) years of additional service may be added for military time.

 - Additional Credited Service – If an employee is currently receiving a retirement benefit from any other local, state or federal pension plan, they are not eligible for the additional military service.